jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bb_models_collections/readme.md

 will actually save an instance of that model to the database, so long as you meet the strong params requirements.

 ## Class Ex - Reminders Part 2 (60/150)

+Overall looks good!
+Let me know if you want review/code for the Reminders exercise.
+Also, for students who might be moving quickly, can you think of any bonus opportunities during your code alongs?